 If you’re not already in the city, jump on the train or tram and make your way to Flinders Street Station.
 Luckily The Melbourne Ice Bar is just a stone’s throw away from the Free Tram Zone, meaning you can get here for free if you’re close enough.

 The standard entry to Melbourne Ice Bar is around $39 AUD, however, when booking online with Klook you can save a couple of dollars and get this for $37 AUD.
 The standard entry also includes a complimentary cocktail.

 There are also other types of entry packages to Melbourne Ice Bar which aren’t included in the standard entry price.
 These include upgrading to a fur jacket for $49 AUD, Non-alcoholic adult tickets for $40 AUD, and also book as a family for $99 AUD.

 You can also purchase photographs for $6 AUD per image after you’ve experienced the Ice Bar.
 Note: You are not allowed to take photos inside the Ice Bar Melbourne with your own camera.

 Melbourne Ice Bar Prices

-Upon arrival to Melbourne Ice Bar, you’ll get rugged up in boots (if you’re wearing sandals) as well as a fur-lined poncho to keep you warm.
+Upon arrival at Melbourne Ice Bar, you’ll get rugged up in boots (if you’re wearing sandals) as well as a fur-lined poncho to keep you warm.
 You’ll have to put all your belongings in a locker as you’re not allowed to take them in with you.

 Enter through the fridge-type door and into the one and only, IceBar Melbourne.
-In the bar you’ll be welcomed by several ice sculptures, an ice hockey table as well as several ice thrones.
+In the bar, you’ll be welcomed by several ice sculptures, an ice hockey table as well as several ice thrones.
 Head up to the Ice Bar and explore the detailed cocktail menu, order your drink and enjoy the atmosphere.